harric17/gacd/CodeBook.md

 CodeBook.md
 ========================================================

+The run_analysis.R script does the following:

+1. Reads in the 3 training datasets and horizontally concatenates them
+2. Reads in the 3 testing datasets and horizontally concatenates them
+3. Vertically concatenates the training and testing datasets from steps 1 and 2
+4.  features.txt is read in and variables are renamed accordingly
+5.  activity_labels.txt is read in and the levels of the activity variable are relabelled accordingly
+6. Variables not related user, activity, or to means or standard deviations are dropped
+7. Finally means of all variables are found per subject per activity and output to project.txt

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.